snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/client-side-properties/index.md

 import TabItem from '@theme/TabItem';
 ```

 An event describes a single, transient activity.
 The context in which that event occurs - the relatively persistent environment - is also incredibly valuable data.

-The tracker provides an additional "primitive" method to track a small subset of contextual data, using the `Subject` class.
+The tracker allows to add a persistent set of information through the `SubjectConfiguration` which represents the basic information about the user and the app which will be attached on all the events as context entity.

+- **userId** = null: The custom user identifier.

+- **useragent** = null: The custom user-agent.
+It overrides the user-agent used by default.

+- **ipAddress** = null: The IP address (not automatically set).

+- **timezone** (set by the tracker): The current timezone label.

+- **language** (set by the tracker): The language set in the device.

+- **screenResolution** (set by the tracker): The screen resolution.

+- **screenViewPort** = null: The screen viewport.

+- **colorDepth** = null: The color depth.

-The fields tracked using `Subject` are relevant in client-side tracking.
-Some are set automatically in all events during enrichment, even when no `Subject` is added.
+The fields tracked using `SubjectConfiguration` are relevant in client-side tracking.
+Some are set automatically in all events during enrichment, even when no _subject_  is added.
 These properties are marked with `*` below, and discussed below.
 Timezone, marked with `**`, is only set when a `Subject` is tracked with the event.

 Add these fields to an event using `Subject`: